kumaratul60/web-dev/Notes/ExploringTheWorld.md

 ```

 Here we can access the property city as

 console.log(person.address.city)

 But suppose if we don't have address property then while accessing address it will give the o/p as undefined and if we try to access city then it will give an error.

 To overcome this we use ternary/conditional operator.

 eg : console.log(person.address ? person.address.city : undefined)

 eg : console.log(person.address && person.address.city)

 But here the code is repeated and is not an ideal approach when accessing the properties of deep nested structure.
 Here comes optional chaining that provides an efficient way.

 The optional chaining ?. is a safe way to access nested object properties even if an intermediate property doesn't exists.

 The optional chaining stops the evaluation if the value before ? is undefined or null and returns undefined.

 eg : console.log(person?.address?.city);

 If the address property is present then it will display the city else will display undefined rather than throwing an error.

-6. What is Shimmer UI?
+6. What is `Shimmer UI`?

-Shimmer UI is a technique used to provide users with a visual representation of loading content before it is rendered.
+`Shimmer UI` is a `technique used to provide users with a visual representation of loading content before it is rendered`.
 Instead of showing a blank or empty space, Shimmer UI displays a subtle animation or skeleton screen that mimics the layout and structure of the expected content.
 This gives users an indication that the application is actively loading and provides a better user experience by reducing the perceived loading time.

-Shimmer UI is used to make a better user experience.
+`Shimmer UI is used to make a better user experience.`

-7. What is the difference between JS expression and JS statement?
+7. What is the difference between `JS expression` and `JS statement`?

 `A JS expression returns a value that we use in the application. `